The Commodore magazine story: Commodore Force (1992/3-1994)

 It was the spiritual successor to ZZAP!, and it was actually better than late issues of the old Sizzler.
 But Commodore Force was very late to the party, and Europress Impact’s good-natured C64 mag lasted just 16 issues.

 Commodore Force issue 1 appeared on 26th November, 1992.
 It was billed as the January 1993 issue, leading to months of confusion for both readers and newsagents.
 Its Christmas content, for example, appeared in a magazine cover dated February.
-This was fixed by calling issue 11 an “autumn special”, but the situation really summed up Commodore Force: a short-lived, good-natured C64 mag which had a habit of making life difficult for itself.
+This was fixed by calling issue 11 an “autumn special”, but the situation summed up Commodore Force to a tee: the short-lived, colourful, good-natured C64 mag always made life difficult for itself.

 Force was a rebrand of the legendary ZZAP!
 64 (feature article here).
 News of the change came in issue 90, with editor Steve Shields telling readers that the world had moved on from 1985 and it was time for a more modern Commodore magazine.
 This wasn’t strictly true.
 In fact, the switch to the Commodore Force name was to bring Europress Impact’s C64 mag in line with its other titles like Amiga Force and Sega Force.
 Advertising agencies like simplicity.
 Europress could now easily show them and their clients how they could reach the maximum number of gamers through one simple Force brand, rather than a hotch potch of different titles.

 Commodore Force issue 1 wasn’t aesthetically that different from ZZAP! issue 90.
 The content took an upswing from late era ZZAP!, though, there’s no doubt.
 The cover was Oli Frey’s Lemmings painting, and the accompanying demo was the first time C64 owners had ever seen the critters running on their machine.
 It was the sort of coup ZZAP! hadn’t managed in some time.